 "Mormon Answers" to Questions About the LDS "Testimony" and the Need for Personal Revelation

-Latter-day Saints (Mormons) often speak about the importance of obtaining a personal "testimony" that the Gospel of Jesus Christ is true.
-We tend to encourage people to "pray about it" as a way to learn if the Book of Mormon or other aspects of the Church are true.
-This emphasis on personal revelation is often misunderstood, and is sometimes said to be a reliance on feelings alone rather than relying on thinking and evidence.
-Thinking, studying, and pondering are key parts of the process, but in the end, we believe that one needs the guidance that comes through the Spirit of God, not the affirmations of secular scholars, to have a solid faith and even personal knowledge about the things of God.
+Latter-day Saints (Mormons) often speak about the importance of having a personal "testimony" of the Gospel of Jesus Christ.
+We tend to encourage people to not just read and think, but also to pray as a way to learn, through personal revelation, if the Book of Mormon or other aspects of the Church are true.
+This emphasis on personal revelation is often misunderstood., It is sometimes said to be a reliance on random feelings rather than relying on thinking and evidence.
+Thinking, studying, and pondering are key parts of the process, but in the end, we believe that one needs the guidance that comes through the Spirit of God, not the affirmations of scholars, to have a solid faith and even personal knowledge about the things of God.
 On this page, I attempt to answer some common questions about the LDS testimony.
 This is one of several pages in a suite of "Frequently Asked Questions about Latter-day Saint Beliefs."
-This work is solely the responsibility of Jeff Lindsay and has not been officially endorsed by the Church.
+This work is solely the responsibility of Jeff Lindsay.

 Mormanity is my LDS blog, in operation since 2004.
 Numerous issues have been discussed there.
 Join the fray!
 Or visit the other blogs on my blogroll there.